 After I found the items I liked, I brought him into the process.
 I have to say the man has good taste: he agreed with everything I liked.

 I made lists and more lists.
 A bathroom, like a kitchen, is expensive to remodel so I didn’t want to make any mistakes – but we did make one – which I’ll share with you later.

 After we gutted the bathroom, removing all the existing cabinets, tile, mirrors, fixtures and plumbing, we had a clean slate to work with.
 We added crown molding and put in new recessed LED lights.

 I found the print and the frame at a garage sale.
-I painted the frame with Annie Sloan Chalk Paint in Duck Egg Blue and used Silver Gilding Wax on top.
+I painted the frame with chalk paint in a soft grey blue.
+Then I used Silver Gilding Wax on top.
 We bought the Waterford lamp at one of the kids’ school auctions years ago.

 We asked the cabinet maker to give us some deep and shallow drawers.

 And here is mine.
 The marble on the countertops is called Crema Marfil.

 The Shower and Bathtub